-- Hybrid solution.
+Hybrid solution.
 Where before the debate is on in-house vs. outsourcing, there is an emerging trend among companies to combine both.
-They turn to cloud payroll management to input data, while depending on the vendor or a payroll service provider to process and deliver payroll on time and compliant to existing laws.
+They turn to cloud payroll management to input data while depending on the vendor or a payroll service provider to process and deliver payroll on time and compliant to existing laws.
 This trend is evident in vendors like Wave, which offers a free app and relies on payroll services for revenues.
-Startups are attracted to this setup to gain control over their data while freeing them up from headaches of day-to-day administration.
+Startups are attracted to this setup to gain control over their data while freeing them up from the headaches of day-to-day administration.

-- Mobile and self-service payroll.
-Mobile payroll apps let employees access their pay details and relevant data such as holidays, accrued leaves and attendance.
+Mobile and self-service payroll.
+Mobile payroll apps let employees access their pay details and relevant data such as holidays, accrued leaves, and attendance.
 Employees can also print payslip or keep a digital file of it.

 Data-driven.
 Payroll management is becoming an instrument for data-driven strategic decisions.
-As it involves major costs and critical resources (talents), companies are turning to the huge volumes of data payroll management systems generate to find patterns and insights that help shape strategies and drive the company’s overall competitiveness.
+As it involves major costs and critical resources (talents), companies are turning to the vast volumes of data payroll management systems generate to find patterns and insights that help shape strategies and drive the company’s overall competitiveness.
 For example, the system can churn out employee turnover rate or overall company mood using leaves and absences as metrics, even if the system is not designed for business intelligence tasks.

-- Machine learning.
+Machine learning.
 The technology is creeping its way into consumer gadgets (IoT) and, now, business solutions, payroll management systems notwithstanding.
-It’s a self-learning algorithm that studies your daily actions in the system and use these to refine procedures, navigation and UI.
+It’s a self-learning algorithm that studies your daily actions in the system and use these to refine procedures, navigation, and UI.